 Emails to CTM

-CTM has multiple emails that you can use to convey information, concerns, questions, etc:
+CTM has multiple emails that you can use to convey information, concerns, questions, volunteer, etc:

 • Our primary email is contactctm@Cliftoncommunity.org.
 This email is monitored daily.
-Your email is forwarded to the most appropriate person or Committee for response.
+Your email is forwarded to the most appropriate person or Committee for a response.
 When in doubt, use this email for all purposes.

 • Financial matter to address with our Treasurer, please email firstname.lastname@example.org

 • Matters dealing with Housing & Zoning, you can email the Committee directly at email@example.com

 • Submit an article / photo for the Clifton Chronicle or wish to place an ad, you can email firstname.lastname@example.org

 Emails from CTM

 CTM has a subscriber, opt-in, email list that is used to send information & announcements related to Clifton.
+By signing up to receive these emails, you will enhance your connectedness to the community.
+You can unsubscribe at any time.
 We never sell or share this list, and we do not email you constantly.
-3-5 emails a month including the monthly CTM meeting agenda.
-You can opt-in at this link: http://eepurl.com/bemMm5
+You will receive 2-5 emails a month including the monthly CTM meeting agenda.
+You can opt-in by clicking here.

 Clifton Community Website